oh-my-fish/plugin-aws/README.md

 The profiles available come from your AWS credentials file (`~/.aws/credentials`).
 Profile switching is very rudimentary and is just a shortcut for implicitly passing the `--profile <name>` option.
 If you need more robust AWS profile management, check out the [asp] plugin by [@mgoodness](https://github.com/mgoodness).

+Your current profile is saved between shell sessions.

 ## License